jcellak/cms-build-comparison/README.md

   - Free trial available
   - Great for PHP performance
   - Publicly sharable results
+  - From creators of Symfony PHP framework (also powers Bolt CMS and October CMS)

 # TODO
 - Add more CMS platforms for comparison.